peterae86/CopyWithStyle/README.md

 # CopyWithStyle
-This plugin allows copying code from editor to clipboard with colors and style!
+This plugin allows copying code from jetbrains IDE editor to clipboard with colors and style!